by Jim W. Dean, VT Editor …and the Confederate Heritage Movement

 The Flaggers of the Texas Division will meet at Ole South Pancake House this Saturday morning January 30th at 9:00 a.m. before flagging the Fort Worth Rodeo.
 Everyone is needed!

 Gentlemen, please forward so we can have full participation from the ranks.
 They are needed more now than ever.
 We have made great strides into the awareness of the attacks on our flags and have received overwhelming support from the public.

 Opportunity for all to Forward the Colors at the Fort Worth Stock Show!
 Bring a Confederate flag or two, a friend, and an easy chair!

 Old Pancake House on University at 9:00, or

 Fort Worth Stock Show entrance at University and Crestline at 10:00.

 For those unable to meet at 0900, look for the Flaggers up University Drive north of I-30 towards TCU.

 Come this Sat the 30th or all days:

 This is just one facet of a multi-level plan of attack.
 If stock show officials do not rescind this ridiculous ban, the plans for next year’s stock show will begin immediately, and will make this years’ efforts seem like child’s play.

-Posted by Jim W. Dean, Managing Editor on February 4, 2016, With 2024 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on February 4, 2016, With 2026 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.